 - Prepare data summaries, reports, or analyses that include results, charts, or graphs to document research findings and results.

-Agricultural Technicians with little to no experience tend to make between $23450 and $29050 while the more experienced ones make over $46200 per year.
+Agricultural Technicians with little to no experience tend to make between $26980 and $33050 while the more experienced ones can earn over $51170 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Agricultural Technician is to move to a higher paying state like NM.
-Right now, the highest paying states for Agricultural Technicians are NM, NY, NJ, AL and MD.
+One of the easiest ways to increase your salary as an Agricultural Technician is to move to a higher paying state like NJ.
+Right now, the highest paying states for Agricultural Technicians are NJ, MA, WV, NY and IA.

-3 other factors that can increase your salary as An Agricultural Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Agricultural Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Agricultural Technicians what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Agricultural Technicians what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.

 Pros and Cons